Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 15.md

         - Attacks twice, one attack hits (HE’S PUNCHING HIM/!?!?!?)
         - Deals a total of 6 damage
     - Cordelia
-        - Backs up a little (keeps her distance) and casts ==Firebolt== again
+        - Backs up a little (keeps her distance) and casts <span style="color:rgb(197, 124, 22)">Firebolt</span> again
         - 14 to hit (hits) -- deals 19 damage
         - OSIRIS takes the hit to the chest and just stares at her in response
         - She calls out and tells the party that this CLEARLY isn’t working (pointing at Vallen), and then gestures to the edge of the cliff
     - Kaya
-        - Casts ==Mold Earth== to try and push OSIRIS off the edge.
+        - Casts <span style="color:rgb(197, 124, 22)">Mold Earth</span> to try and push OSIRIS off the edge.
 She rolls a STR check
             - FREE ACTION: CAMILLE
-                - In response to Kaya casting ==Mold Earth==, Camille calls out and asks her to put down the wall if possible -- they can try to push OSIRIS off with some abilities they have, but they need to get behind him to do that
+                - In response to Kaya casting <span style="color:rgb(197, 124, 22)">Mold Earth</span>, Camille calls out and asks her to put down the wall if possible -- they can try to push OSIRIS off with some abilities they have, but they need to get behind him to do that
         - OSIRIS PUTS HIS HAND OUT AND FUCKING KOOL-AID MANS THROUGH THE WALL WHILE STANDING STILL???????
     - OSIRIS
         - Forces Cal to roll a STR saving throw (rolls a like a 9)